charleshansen/mock-promises/README.md

 mockPromises.install(Q.makePromise)
 ```

-For Jasmine, it is recommended to put this is in the global `beforeEach` of your spec helper.
+It is recommended to put this is in the global `beforeEach` of your spec helper.
 Any promises that are instantiated before you start mocking will not be mocked.

 To prevent test pollution, you should reset mocking between tests
 ```js
 mockPromises.reset();
 ```

-##Teardown
+####Teardown
 To turn off mocking, use the `uninstall` function

 ```js
 mockPromises.uninstall();
 ```

-####With Native Promises
+## Native Promises
 If you are using Native promises, mock promises needs to mock out the constructor, which requires `getMockPromise`.
-This method is doing a lot more than `install`, and is not complete.
+This method is doing a lot more than `install`, and is still in development.

 ```js
 Promise = mockPromises.getMockPromise(Promise);